 Next, let the solution sit on your pavers for about 20 minutes or so.
 This will allow the solution to penetrate the dirt, helping it to lift and wash away easier.
 Once the 20 minutes have passed, scrub the solution deeper into the pavers using your scrubbing brush or a broom with stiff bristles.

 Step 4: Look for deep stains on your pavers

-Even after you’ve cleaned them with your brush and solution, there may be some stains which are still visible.
+Even after you’ve cleaned them with your brush and solution, there may be some stains that are still visible.
 If you find any stubborn stains, clean them with the brick or concrete stain remover.
 Just be sure to follow the instructions carefully.

 Step 5: Look at the joints between each paving stone

 You’re looking to see if they have the right amount of sand, which helps keep the interlocking pavers in place.
 The level of sand should be about 50% of the height of the pavers themselves.
 If you notice that any joints need extra sand, fill them by: